Granulomatosis with Polyangiitis

 It is the combination of symptoms, results of physical examinations, laboratory tests,

 x-rays and sometimes a biopsy (sample) of affected tissue (skin, nose, sinus, lung,

-or in remission.
+is active or in remission.

 A positive blood test for antineutrophil cytoplasmic antibodies (ANCA) can support

 a suspected diagnosis of the disease.
 However, this blood test does not by itself

 prove the diagnosis of Granulomatosis with Polyangiitis or determine disease activity.

 Other tests that influence a physician's judgement of disease activity include: